jabbottw/ucd-csci2312-pa2/README.md

             Cluster &operator-=(const Cluster &rhs); // (asymmetric) difference

             // Kmeans functions
-            // This is the sum of the distances between every two points in the cluster.
+            // This is the sum of the distances between every two __points in the cluster.
-            // Hint: This can be done in a double loop through the points of the cluster.
+            // Hint: This can be done in a double loop through the __points of the cluster.
             // However, this will count every distance twice, so you need to divide the sum by 2 before returning it. double intraClusterDistance() const;
             // This returns the number of distinct point pairs, or edges, in a cluster.
-            // (That is, every two distinct points have an imaginary edge between them.
+            // (That is, every two distinct __points have an imaginary edge between them.
-            // Its length is the distance between the two points.)
-This is simply size * (size - 1) / 2,
+            // Its length is the distance between the two __points.)
+This is simply __size * (__size - 1) / 2,
-            // where size is the size of the cluster. int intraClusterEdges();
+            // where __size is the __size of the cluster.
+            int getClusterEdges();

-            //Same thing as (intraClusterDistance), but between two clusters. friend double interClusterDistance(const Cluster &c1, const Cluster &c2);
+            //Same thing as (intraClusterDistance), but between two __clusters. friend double interClusterDistance(const Cluster &c1, const Cluster &c2);
-            // Same thing as (getClusterEdges), but between two clusters. friend double interClusterEdges(const Cluster &c1, const Cluster &c2);
+            // Same thing as (getClusterEdges), but between two __clusters. friend double interClusterEdges(const Cluster &c1, const Cluster &c2);

             // Friends